little-nem/hfo-zeroes/README.md

 > mkoctfile find_zeros_oct.cpp
 ```

-Refs:
+Bibliography:
-[1] : Roehri, N., Pizzo, F., Bartolomei, F., Wendling, F., & Bénar, C. G. (2017)
+    - [1] : Roehri, N., Pizzo, F., Bartolomei, F., Wendling, F., & Bénar, C. G. (2017)
         What are the assets and weaknesses of HFO detectors?
 A benchmark framework
         based on realistic simulations.
         PloS one, 12(4), e0174702.